nueng1n/simple-flash-sale-redlock/README.md

 (FOR my learning).

-NOTE if u want to use in production USE "https://www.npmjs.com/package/redlock".
+NOTE if you want to use in production USE "https://www.npmjs.com/package/redlock".

-I start DOKCER COMPOSE with loadbalancing and u can see i provide num of Apple is 3 follow below image.
+I start DOKCER COMPOSE with loadbalancing and you can see i provide num of Apple is 3 follow below image.

 ![image](https://user-images.githubusercontent.com/115057360/212621369-d176f0ed-6426-4d46-b594-b063bb0f3b53.png)